george24601/notes/mgmt/build_team.md

 We also encouraged our employees to interview elsewhere regularly.
 That was the most reliable and efficient way to learn how competitive our pay was.

 “Instead of 150 new people, are you sure you don’t want 75 people whom you pay twice as much because they have twice as much experience and can be higher performers?”

-It’s only when colleagues speak up and put their opinions on the table, without holding back, that the leader can confidently fulfill one of his most important responsibilities: breaking ties.

-The arc that he draws is: team can’t reach consensus → has a healthy conflict where everyone advocates for their point of view → leader breaks tie and makes a decision → everyone disagrees and commits.

-The informed captain on that decision has the responsibility to welcome, understand, and consider your opinions, but may not agree.
-Once the captain makes a decision, we expect everyone to help make it as successful as possible.

 We change by parcticing a different behavior, that, over time, leads us to think about things differently

 When you’re new, this is when you are at your most vulnerable.
 This is because you want to make sense of your environment so you can start being an effective leader.